Postmus/HFpredict/README.md

 Building from source
 --------------------

-The source code of PREVEMD risk model can be obtained from: https://github.com/Postmus/HFpredict
+The source code of PREVEND risk model can be obtained from: https://github.com/Postmus/HFpredict

 In addition, to compile PREVEND risk model from source, the following external libraries are required:
 - JfreeChart